+At least for the most part, with a few less budget activities thrown in there.
 Hopefully we’ve been able to inspire you by sharing some of our best budget things to do in Prague.
-If you’re coming to Prague soon or even if you’ve been living here for years make sure to check of as many of these as you can of your list!
+If you’re coming to the city of 100 Spire soon or even if you’ve been living here for years, try and check out as many of these as you can while visiting this historic city!

 We’d also love for you to share any new hidden gems or budget friendly activities you find while exploring Prague and its surroundings.
 Please leave them in the comments below so we can keep this post up to date and so that we have more stuff to see when we go back to Prague next time!